The Team: Ezechel Barsan, Jonah

 The Controller Input Adapter attaches to a DualShock Controller or PS4 controller and enables the controller to be used in the computer powered Virtual Reality system (SteamVR).

-Jonah made the first CIA prototype.
+Jonah designed the first 3D model.

 Advisor provided advice, the Tundra Labs Reference Design HDK, Arduino SPI look up table and answered questions during the project.
 Additionally the advisor provided extra devices which were tested for use in this application.